 How long will it take to process my tax return?

-If a return is e-filed it generally takes 6 to 8 days depending on how backed up Revenue Canada is.
-If a return is paper filed please allow 6 to 8 weeks for processing.
+If a return is e-filed, it generally takes six to eight days depending on how backed up Canada Revenue Agency (CRA) is.
+If a return is paper filed, allow six to eight weeks for processing.

-Can I claim an Eligible Dependent if I am married?
+Can I claim an Eligible Dependant if I am married?

-You may be able to claim this amount if, at any time in the year, you met all of the following conditions at once:
+You may be able to claim this amount for one other person if at any time in the year you met all of the following conditions at once:

-- your child, grandchild, brother, or sister by blood, marriage, common-law partnership, or adoption and under 18 years of age or had an impairment in physical or mental functions.
+- Your child, grandchild, brother, or sister, by blood, marriage, common-law partnership, or adoption and under 18 years of age or had an impairment in physical or mental functions.

-Even if all of the preceding conditions have been met to claim the amount for an eligible dependant, you cannot claim this amount if any of the following applies:
+Even if all of the conditions have been met to claim the amount for an eligible dependant, you cannot claim this amount if any of the following apply:

-- You are claiming a spouse or common-law partner amount (line 303).
+- You or someone else is claiming a spouse or common-law partner amount (line 303) for this dependant.

 - The person for whom you want to claim this amount is your common-law partner.
 However, you may be able to claim the amount on line 303.